- What is the Best High Schools project and why did U.S. News & World Report create these rankings?

-All public high schools in United States, excluding those from Nebraska, are listed on the Best High Schools website.
-Information on these 21,000-plus high schools is accessible online via the U.S. News high schools search function, the state rankings pages, districts pages and school profile pages.
+All public high schools in United States with 15 or more students in 2011-2012 are listed on the Best High Schools website.
+Information on these 19,400-plus high schools is accessible online via the U.S. News high schools search function, the state rankings pages, districts pages and school profile pages.

 Each individual school has three Web pages of descriptive data, including enrollment, ethnic and economic diversity data, detailed location information, state assessment test statistics and AP and/or IB data where applicable.

-In terms of the rankings, 4,805 high schools scored high enough in all parts of the rankings methodology to win a gold, silver or bronze medal.
-That means that nearly 3 in 4 U.S. high schools did not score high enough for a gold, silver or bronze medal.
+In terms of the rankings, 4,707 high schools scored high enough in all parts of the rankings methodology to win a gold, silver or bronze medal.
+That means that nearly 3 in 4 ranking-eligible U.S. high schools did not score high enough for a gold, silver or bronze medal.

 If your school is not listed as a medal winner, that means that your school didn't score high enough in the methodology described above to receive a medal.

-U.S. News published AP or IB data for all schools that had AP or IB programs and whose states authorized the College Board to supply us with their data.
+U.S. News published AP or IB data for all schools that had AP or IB programs in all 50 states and Washington, D.C., since all states authorized the College Board to supply us with their data.
 International Baccalaureate supplied the IB data directly to U.S. News.

 We thought it was very important to publish the calculated variables derived from the AP and IB testing information that was supplied.
 This will enable users of our website to compare all schools with AP and IB programs on the availability of these programs and on how their students performed in them.

 U.S. News uses designations found on the Common Core of Data, the U.S. Department of Education's website, as the basis for those designations.
 U.S. News did not independently verify the data that was reported to the Department of Education by individual states, school systems or schools.